""

 International arbitration can be an excellent forum for resolving complex commercial disputes, but it comes with its own unique set of challenges and nuances.
 When there can be huge sums or big issues at stake, you need the very best team at your disposal, made up of experienced lawyers able to handle arbitrations of any kind, and offer you best-in-class advice and representation across the globe.

 At BCLP, we have built one of the premier international arbitration teams in the world.
-Our team of over 100 lawyers sits across the globe, based in our offices in Abu Dhabi, Dubai, Hong Kong SAR, London, Miami, New York and Singapore, meaning we can effectively service our clients’ arbitration needs 24 hours a day.
+Our team of over 100 lawyers sits across the globe, based in our offices in Abu Dhabi, Dubai, London, Miami, and New York, meaning we can effectively service our clients’ arbitration needs 24 hours a day.
 We have teams with deep experience of disputes arising from projects in Latin America, Russia and the CIS, the Middle East, Africa, East Asia, Southeast Asia and South Asia.

 Our team covers a variety of specialist areas, including construction and engineering projects, investor-state disputes, energy and natural resources, banking and finance, insurance and reinsurance, commodities, sports and the full range of corporate and commercial matters.